 Sophomore Honors Seminars may cover a wide range of topics.
-Typically one semester will count as the core-required American Experience course and the other as the Transcultural Experience course.
+Honors 251 counts as the core-required U.S.-Experience course.
 Required for Honors sophomores; open to others with permission of the Honors director.
-Honors 250 every fall; Honors 251 every spring.
+Recent topics have included History of Kentucky; the US in the World; among others.
+Every spring.